 Furthermore, AAE/BE deletion is rule governed by the same rule as contraction in GAE.
 You can't delete is when it appears before a "gap".

 Mary ain't my sister, but Sarah is.

-\Mary ain't my sister, but Sarah.
+Mary ain't my sister, but Sarah.

 Nobody criticizes GAE for contraction.
+And nobody criticizes other languages, like Mandarin, for having a similar copula deletion rule.
 So why do some people criticize AAE/BE for omitting "is" from sentences?
 They serve the same function (saving articulatory effort), and are governed by the same syntactic rule!